Sinzunza/Encrypto/README.md

 ### Installation

-This program uses the Qt framework, therefore Qt is needed to run.
+This program uses the Qt framework for the gui, therefore Qt is needed to run.

 <br/>